jelte/automaton/documentation/plugins.md

 ---
 ## Plugins

-Deployer is completely made up of plugins.
+automaton is completely made up of plugins.
 Plugins may allow instances to be defined through configuration, cli options or arguments to be added, ...

 default plugins:

-- **server**: Allows servers to be defined and adds the --server option
+- **server**: Allows servers to be defined and adds the --server and --dry-run option
 - **stage**: Allows stages to be defined and adds the "stage" argument
 - **task**: Allows tasks to be defined
-- **runner**: Has a single instance of the Runner which will run the tasks.

 ### Creating a new Plugin